dbrown92700/SmartLicensing/README.md

 the SLAC workflow before you can set DNA Advantage Tier 2 or above license.
 After you have completed these steps you can complete the RUM workflow.
 See "Before you begin" in Configuring a Tier-Based Throughput: https://www.cisco.com/c/en/us/td/docs/routers/cloud_edge/c8300/software_config/cat8300swcfg-xe-17-book/m-available-licenses.html#configuring-a-tier-based-throughput

+# Release Notes

+Latest code has been modified to remove the need for CCO credentials for the App.
+If the App is set up in the commerce API portal as type "Native", CCO credentials must be specified.
+If it's set up as type "API," they are not needed.
+If it's type "Native" as the instructions previously specified, CCO credentials are needed.

 # Reference Information
 ### Feature Documentation
 Documentation: Configure Smart Licensing Using Policy on Cisco IOS XE Routers\